-To find out more or discuss your ideas contact Jen Ridding, Learning & Engagement Manager: email@example.com
+To find out more or discuss your ideas contact Jen Ridding, Head of Public Engagement: email@example.com

 We offer regular lunchtime Meet the Barber tours and in-focus gallery talks for all new University staff.
 Find out more at your Central Induction.
 Even if you’re not that new to the University but new to the Barber, you are more than welcome to come along!
 Email firstname.lastname@example.org for the latest dates or to find out more.

 The Barber also runs special events throughout the year to support initiatives such as Wellbeing Week and Arts and Science Festival.